bdanzer/hubspot-repo/readme.md

+# Setup

+- `yarn install`
+- `yarn start`

+# Requirements

+I used node v16.14.2, would suggest to use this version for testing

 # HubSpot Project

 You're in charge of implementing a new inbox view.
 You're given a set of data that consists of your userId, a list of users that you have communicated with and a list of messages between you and those users.
 From this data, we need to generate a list of conversations for your user.